South Asian Americans: Sports

+Mohini Bharadwaj Barry and Raj Bhavsar are two notable and famous Indian American gymnasts.
+Mohini became the second oldest gymnast to perform in the Olympics in 2004.
+That same year, Raj Bhavsar was an alternate on the US men's gymnastics team.
+In 2008, Raj competed with the men's team and won a bronze medal.

+In 2003, Gibran Hamdan was drafted by the Washington Redskins and the first player of Pakistani descent in the NFL.
+Another South Asian player in the NFL was Brandon Chillar.
+Brandon was a linebacker and drafted by the St. Louis Rams in the 2004 NFL Draft.
+He played for the Green Bay Packers.
+Arjun Nimmala made history by becoming the first ever first-generation Indian American player drafted into the MLB IN 2023.
+He ranked 11th overall on MLB Pipeline prospect rankings.
+Arjun was selected 20th overall in the first round by the Toronto Blue Jays and officially signed with the team July 2023.

+Cricket, a very popular sport in South Asia, is still growing in popularity with South Asian American youth, and especially among Millennial and Gen Z youth as they can watch the sport online and more easily identify as global citizens.
+Major League Cricket, an American league, has been buoyed by South Asian American support.

 Customs and traditions

 Marriage

 Arranged marriage is still observed in some South Asian American families and communities throughout the United States.
 Marriage data specifically on Asian Americans and Indian Americans shows that interracial marriages are not as common.
 In 2014, the Pew Research Center found that only 14% of Indian Americans married outside of their ethnic group.
 Studies show that while many South Asian Americans may date outside of their ethnic group, they end up marrying someone who is considered more compatible and appropriate by society standards.
 Being raised in the United States, South Asian Americans are part of a culture that encourages dating prior to marriage.
 But culturally, South Asian American families have different expectations for them than that promoted by Western culture.

+Holidays celebrated

+Diwali, also known as Deepavali, is one of the most important festivals in Hinduism.
+The holiday also has significance for Sikhs and Jains, and is celebrated not just in India, but in Nepal, Malaysia, Singapore, and other countries with South Asian diasporas.
+There are an estimated 3.45 million Muslims in America.
+While American Muslims are from a wide variety of ethnic backgrounds—including African-American, South Asian, Arab, African, Persian, European, Southeast Asian, and Turkish—Eid-al-Adha is a major holiday celebrated for all Muslims.

 Social and political issues

 LGBT communities

 It has been reported in American media that the group has certain stigmas in relation to the LGBT communities.

 Politics in South Asia

 In 2019, a group of South Asian Americans petitioned the Bill & Melinda Gates Foundation to cancel a planned award for Indian Prime Minister Narendra Modi.